Authentic Lessons for 21st Century Learning

 Engage

 Students reflect on what they already know about organ donations.
-Students watch a video on an organ recipient and their donor.
+Students watch a video about an organ recipient and their donor.

 Explore